basvandervlies/cf_surfsara_lib/README.md

 this is also useful for others and that will grow as the standard repo for cfengine services.
 In Ansible they call it playbooks and in Salt terms formulas.

-There ia a public Matrix room to discuss or ask questions: #scl:surf.nl

 ## mustache/json rules

 The project started as library for generating configuration files with mustache/json.
 In our CFengine